 Governors are volunteers providing their time for free to support the governance of the school.
-The school also relies on a number of others to undertake volunteer roles including parents who assist with trips and sports fixtures, members of the PTA who organise parties and the summer fair, and work placement students who are invaluable within the classroom.
+The school also relies on a number of others to undertake volunteer roles including parents who assist with trips and sports fixtures, members of the PTA who organise parties and various events, and work placement students who are invaluable within the classroom.